HaLoRA: Hardware-aware Low-Rank Adaptation for Large Language Models Based on Hybrid Compute-in-Memory Architecture: Introduction

 \section{Introduction}

 Large language models (LLMs), such as GPT-4 \cite{openai_gpt4}, LLaMA \cite{llama_report}, and Qwen \cite{qwen}, have demonstrated promising performance in various Natural Language Processing (NLP) tasks.
-However, this success, primarily driven by massive model parameters, brings forth two critical challenges in practical applications.
-First, adapting LLMs to downstream tasks via full model finetuning requires prohibitive computational resources.
-Second, model inference demands substantial energy consumption, limiting the wide deployment of these models.
+However, this success, primarily driven by the massive number of model parameters, presents two critical challenges for practical applications.
+First, adapting LLMs to downstream tasks by updating all parameters requires prohibitive computational resources \cite{wu_moslora,xie2024me}.
+Second, model inference demands substantial energy consumption, limiting the widespread deployment of these models \cite{wu2025rethinking, samsi2023words}.